Prevention & Early Detection

-The Cleveland Clinic Taussig Cancer Institute is a top cancer hospital for cancer prevention, cancer research and cancer information, here are some ways you can decrease your risk factors and improve your chance of cancer prevention:
+Cleveland Clinic Cancer Center offers services for cancer prevention, cancer research and cancer information.
+Here are some ways you can decrease your risk factors and improve your chance of cancer prevention:

 - Choose a diet rich in a variety of plant-based foods.